-Prerequisites: 12 Level 1 Science Credits (including 90948 Genetics at Merit or higher) or teacher recommendation.
+Prerequisites: 12 Level 1 Science Credits (including 90948 Genetics at Merit or higher), or at the discretion of the Head of Biology.

 The Year 12 Biology course consists of four key areas of biology.
 During the year both theory and practical skills are assessed.